-The most critical operational risks of AXA MPS and a set of stress scenarios are identified and assessed following a forward-looking and expert-opinion approach.
+The most critical operational risks of AMF and a set of stress scenarios are identified and assessed following a forward-looking and expert-opinion approach.
 These risk scenarios are then used to estimate the capital requirement needed to cover operational risks based on advanced models based on Solvency II principles.
-The operational risk management process is embedded into local governance through senior management validation to ensure the adequacy, appropriateness and comprehensiveness of the risk assessment but also to ensure that adequate corrective and preemptive actions are defined and implemented in front of the main risks.
+The operational risk management process is embedded into local governance through senior management validation to ensure the adequacy, appropriateness and comprehensiveness of the risk assessment but also to ensure that adequate corrective and pre-emptive actions are defined and implemented in front of the main risks.

-In addition, a loss data collection process is progressively in place within AXA MPS in order to track and appropriately mitigate actual operational risk losses.
+In addition, a loss data collection process is progressively in place within AMF in order to track and appropriately mitigate actual operational risk losses.
 This process is also used as a valuable source of information to back-test the assumptions taken in risk assessments.

-As of 2016, the AXA MPS Operational Risk Profile was reasonably diversified with all seven operational risk categories covered and the main risks being the following:
+As of 2017, the AMF Operational Risk Profile was reasonably diversified with all seven operational risk categories covered and the main risks being the following:

+- Cyber security risks.

-- Operational risk events at AXA MPS' main third party administrator. - Legal or regulatory defects in new product's issuance - Model errors in profit testing processes
+- Operational risk events at AMF's main third party administrator.

+- Errors in reserving.

+- Legal or regulatory defects in new product's issuance.

+- Risk of GDPR breach.